 The school completes an annual audit of safeguarding for the local authority, in partnership with the link safeguarding governor.
 This self-evaluation is quality assured with a visit from an independent consultant.
 Where weaknesses or areas for development are identified, the Governing Body monitors the implementation and impact of identified actions to address these issues.
-The Principal provides a safeguarding report annually as part of the Headteacher's/Principal's report to Governors.
+The Executive Headteacher provides a safeguarding report termly as part of the Headteacher's report to Governors.